gioblu/BIPLAN/documentation/configuration.md

 #define BP_PARAMS 5
 #include "BIPLAN.h"
 ```
+Consider that program parameters are stored in the variable address-space, so the maximum amount of user-defined variables is affected by the number of supported parameters.

 The maximum function call depth can be configured as follows:
 ```cpp
 #define BP_FUN_DEPTH 5
 #include "BIPLAN.h"
 ```
-BIPLAN supports a maximum amount of 88 functions defined by the user.
+BIPLAN supports a maximum amount of 91 functions defined by the user.

 ---

 ### Keyword length
 You can configure the maximum length of user-defined keywords using the `BP_KEYWORD_MAX` as follows: